shadowbq/matrix.dot.files/docs/README.vim.md

 ### Vim Airline

-vim-airline is essentially a fork of powerline, but slimmed down and built specifically for ViM.
+`vim-airline` is essentially a fork of `powerline`, but slimmed down and built specifically for ViM.
 This repo is configured to use powerline fonts.

 Base16 Theme is used by airline.